 Will the court handle Failure to Pay Rent cases differently?

 Yes.
-The federal CARES Act, the CDC Agency Order, and Executive Order of the Maryland Governor may affect your Failure to Pay Rent case.
+The CDC Agency Order, and Executive Order of the Maryland Governor may affect your Failure to Pay Rent case.

 The Governor's Executive Order